muppet9010/Streamlabs-Rcon-Integration/README.md

 Installation & Usage
 ==========
-1. Install the current release of Python 3.7 with default options: https://www.python.org/downloads
+1. Install Python 3.7.3 32bit with default options: https://www.python.org/downloads/release/python-373/
 2. Get the files from the [latest release zip](https://github.com/muppet9010/Streamlabs-Rcon-Integration/releases).
 3. Create a free account at [Currency Layer website](https://currencylayer.com) and make a note of the API access key as needs to be entered into the program's config later on.
 4. Unzip the files into the desired folder.